 What science says about CBD and Sleep

-Scientific evidence is mounting that CBD has a positive effect on sleep, in both human and animal studies.
+Scientific evidence is mounting that CBD has a positive effect on sleep patterns and health, in both human and animal studies.

-> A 2019 study showed that CBD reduced anxiety scores by 79.2% and improved sleep scores in the first month by 66.7% in people who experience anxiety disorders.
+- A 2019 study showed a reduction in anxiety scores by 79.2% and improved sleep scores in the first month by 66.7% in people who experience anxiety disorders.

-> A 2015 case study reported that just 18 – 24 mg of CBD soothed anxiety in a patient and restored regular sleep patterns.
+- A 2015 case study reported that just 18 – 24mg soothed anxiety in a patient and restored regular sleep patterns.

-> In one 2018 study that looked at CBD use in children with autism, CBD was found to be associated with reduced irritability, anxiety, sleep problems, and hyperactivity symptoms in up to 71% of the children studied.
+- In one 2018 study that looked at CBD use in children with autism.
+It was found to be associated with reduced irritability, anxiety, sleep problems, and hyperactivity symptoms in up to 71% of the children studied.

-> A 2014 randomized controlled trial showed that CBD reduced pain and improved sleep quality compared to placebo when administered to 128 patients with neuropathic pain.
+- A 2014 randomized controlled trial showed reduced pain and improved sleep quality compared to placebo when administered to 128 patients with neuropathic pain.

-There are no established guidelines on how to use CBD for sleep, but over time and with more scientific study, healthcare practitioners may be able to provide more prescriptive advice.
-Commonly, people use CBD around bedtime to improve sleep.
-The form of CBD that you use will help determine how long before bed you should take it.
+There are no established guidelines on how to use CBD for sleep support, but over time and with more scientific study, healthcare practitioners may be able to provide more prescriptive advice.
+Commonly, people use CBD around bedtime.
+The optimal time to take CBD for sleep support depends on the CBD delivery method that you choose.
 CBD tinctures and other methods of sublingual CBD are absorbed and take effect quickly (in about 20 minutes).
 However, CBD passing through the digestive tract, like capsules or edibles, may take up to an hour to produce noticeable effects.
 If you are working on improving your sleep, it is important to choose CBD products that do not contain added sugars, caffeine, or other stimulants.
-CBD Topicals with relaxing essential oils are a great option for winding down the body and mind.
-Full-spectrum CBD capsules are a favorite for simple and predictable CBD dosing.
+CBD topicals and skincare with relaxing essential oils are a great option for winding down the body and mind.
+CBD capsules are a favorite for simple and predictable CBD dosing.

-Before using CBD for sleep, it may be wise to consult with your doctor, especially if you are taking other medications.
+Before using, it may be wise to consult with your doctor, especially if you are taking other medications.

 CBD alone may not be a cure-all or a quick fix, and a holistic approach to improving your sleep and addressing the root causes of restlessness may yield the best long-term results.